Stefanie Vögele: 2016

 In Croatia at the Bol Open, Vögele made it to the quarterfinal round where she lost to fourth seed Nao Hibino.

 Starting her grass-court season at the Rosmalen Open, Vögele was defeated in the first round by Nao Hibino.
 At the first edition of the Mallorca Open, she lost in her first-round match to eventual champion Anastasija Sevastova.
 At the Wimbledon Championships, Vögele was defeated in the first round by 22nd seed and former world No. 1, Jelena Janković.

 Seeded third at the Lorraine Open, Vögele retired during her first-round match against Laura Pous Tió.
 Playing at the Ladies Championship Gstaad, she lost in the first round to Carina Witthöft.
 At the Swedish Open, Vögele was defeated in the final round of qualifying by Sara Sorribes Tormo.

 In Connecticut at the Connecticut Open, she lost in the first round of qualifying to American wildcard Danielle Collins.
 At the final Grand Slam tournament of the year, the US Open, she was defeated in the first round by Kurumi Nara.

 At the Korea Open, Vögele lost her first-round match to Bethanie Mattek-Sands.
 Vögele reached her fourth WTA quarterfinal of the year at the Tashkent Open where she was defeated by Kateryna Kozlova.
 At the Generali Ladies Linz, Vögele lost in the final round of qualifying to Océane Dodin.
 Playing at the Luxembourg Open, Vögele retired during her first round of qualifying match to Elise Mertens.
 Seeded eighth at the Internationaux de la Vienne, she was defeated in the first round by Isabella Shinikova.
 Vögele's final tournament of the season was at the Open de Limoges.
 Seeded eighth, she made it to the quarterfinal round where she lost to second seed Alizé Cornet.

 Vögele ended the year ranked 113.

 2017–18

 Vögele kicked off her 2017 season at the Shenzhen Open.
 Coming through qualifying, she lost in the first round to fellow qualifier Ons Jabeur.
 Getting past qualifying at the Australian Open, Vögele won her first round match over Kurumi Nara.
 She was defeated in the second round by 13th seed and seven-time Grand Slam champion, Venus Williams.

-She reached the final at the 2018 Abierto Mexicano Telcel, losing to seventh seed and defending champion Lesia Tsurenko in three sets.
+She reached the final at the 2018 Abierto Mexicano, losing to seventh seed and defending champion Lesia Tsurenko in three sets.